kungshamji/synonyms/README.md

 ./main.py
 ```
 ### Usage:
-in the input fil, put all the words you'd like to get the synonyms of.
+in the input.txt, put all the words you'd like to get the synonyms of.
 Then run the code: the synonyms of the words will appear in the output.txt.